-- By updating the policy and scheme of work - By ordering/updating resources - By providing INSET so that all staff are confident in how to teach the subject and have sufficient subject knowledge; - To keep staff abreast of new developments; - By taking an overview of whole school planning to ensure that opportunities occur for pupils to develop information and communication technology capability and that progression is taking place. - By supporting staff in developing pupils' capability. - By attending appropriate courses to update knowledge of current developments. - Monitoring the curriculum. - Maintaining records of software licenses and their deployment.
+- By updating the policy and scheme of work - By ordering/updating resources - By providing INSET so that all staff are confident in how to teach the subject and have sufficient subject knowledge; - To keep staff abreast of new developments; - By taking an overview of whole school planning to ensure that opportunities occur for pupils to develop information and communication technology capability and that progression is taking place. - Refer to Safeguarding and Children and Protecting Professionals in Early Years Setting February 2019 - By supporting staff in developing pupils' capability. - By attending appropriate courses to update knowledge of current developments. - Monitoring the curriculum. - Maintaining records of software licenses and their deployment.